-STEPS 0 1 2 3 4 5 6 7 Initial Labour Pool List Information Sessions Application to Labour Pool List Discussion on Application Work Readiness Training Mandatory Trainings Pre-Employment (TRADES ONLY) Employment Opportunities on radio Local organizations and agents are advised of any information session held in the community Applicant enrolls to the session by showing up on the date, time and place agreed in the community Session is facilitated by the CC using a PowerPoint presentation and a video of the camp / mine site After the session, the CC assists the interested attendees in filling the labour pool application form Family members are invited to attend the information session the application form Applications are checked for attendance to an information session The application is uploaded in the recruitment software Basic work background of the applicants at AEM is checked Applicants terminated with fatal flaw will not go further All other applicants terminated by AEM within the last 12 months will not go further Discussion on application with applicants are scheduled by the CC or the Labour Pool Coordinator based on type and nature of job position (no disqualification) Identify skills and past experience Gather data for equivalencies Complete a trade assessment application Work Effective Communication Team work Time Management and Problem Solving Financial Management Work Life Balance Managing Emotions Career Planning Success factors are : Attendance (to all training hours) Active participation Successful applicants are paid for the 2- week training Living expenses, if any, are paid if the applicant has to receive the training in another community At the expense of AEM, participants outside the communities where training is provided are flown-in or the trainer is flown-out, to the community, whichever situation is more economical Job Hazard Analysis (JHA) Standard Operation Procedures (SOP) Surface Fire Suppression Work Card Stairs & Ladders If needed, the CC or LPC can assist the applicants that are less familiar with elearning.
+STEPS 0 1 2 3 4 5 6 7 Initial Labour Pool List Information Sessions Application to Labour Pool List Discussion on Application Work Readiness Training Mandatory Trainings Pre-Employment (TRADES ONLY) Employment Opportunities Local organizations and agents are advised of any information session held in the community Applicant enrolls to the session by showing up on the date, time and place agreed in the community Session is facilitated by the CC using various tools After the session, the CC assists the interested attendees in filling the labour pool application form Family members are invited to attend the information session the application form Applications are checked for attendance to an information session The application is uploaded in the recruitment software Basic work background of the applicants at AEM is checked Applicants terminated with fatal flaw will not go further All other applicants terminated by AEM within the last 12 months will not go further Discussions on application with applicants are scheduled by the CC or the Labour Pool Coordinator, unless the applicant does not wish to discuss.
+Basic literacy and numeracy skills assessed based on type and nature of Job Category (no disqualification) Identify skills and past experience Gather data for equivalencies Complete a trade assessment unless not required by AEM Effective Communication Team work Time Management and Problem Solving Financial Management Work Life Balance Managing Emotions Career Planning Success factors are: Attendance (to all training hours) Active participation Successful applicants are paid for the 2-week training Living expenses, if any, are paid if the applicant has to receive the training in another community At the expense of AEM, participants outside the communities where training is provided are flown-in or the trainer is flown-out, to the community, Job Hazard Analysis (JHA) Standard Operation Procedures (SOP) Surface Fire Suppression Work Card Stairs & Ladders If needed, the CC or LPC can assist the applicants that are less familiar with elearning.
 Elearning is delivered under a classroom setting.
 Conventional learning methods would be available.
-Mandatory training offered in-class for workers interested in construction jobs: Health & Safety on Construction Site Successful applicants are paid for the mandatory trainings Living expenses, if any, are paid if the applicant has to receive the training in another community At the expense of AEM, participants outside the communities where jobs available based on: 1.
+Mandatory training offered in-class for workers interested in construction jobs: Health & Safety on skills of the candidate a technical interview around a series of questions specific to the trade Results would be discussed with the candidate Successful applicants are paid for the assessment Living expenses, if any, are paid if the applicant has to make his assessment in another community Candidate names remain on the list for 1 year CC to re-confirm enrollment of candidate one month before end of the 1-year period Except for a program update or new regulatory requirements, this is not a re-qualification process but rather an update of the jobs available based on: 1.
 Skills 2.
-Seniority in the labour pool with priority to the candidates coming from the affected communities and subject to the AEM employee transfer policy • For all AEM hires: All candidates are hired as temporary employees pending successful medical and 90 working day probation • AEM or contractor must notify the LPC of candidates hired or no longer employed
+Seniority in the labour pool with priority to the candidates coming from the affected communities and subject to the AEM employee transfer policy • For all AEM hires: All candidates are hired as temporary employees pending successful medical and 90 working day probation • AEM or contractor must notify the LPC of candidates hired or no longer